numenta/cortipy/README.md

 	pos = [
 		"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.", "To iterate is human, to recurse divine.", "First learn computer science and all the theory.
 Next develop a programming style.
-Then forget all that and just hack.", "Beautiful is better than ugly."
+Then forget all that and just hack."
 	    ]
 	neg = [
 		"To err is human, to forgive divine."